MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

   - UtilTypes: `List<T>`, `Optional<T>`, `Set<T>`, `Map<T1,T2>`
   - Special types, such as `Date` must then be provided through the imports of other artifacts.
-- The BuiltInTypes are not added automaticall.
+- The BuiltInTypes are not added automatically.
 They have to be added to the `GlobalScope`, by calling `addBuiltInTypes`.
 This enables more detailed control concerning the types that should be available.